Engineering 100-950

 Begin by skimming over the provided spec sheet and become familiar with the pin layout.
 Connect the sensor to the Arduino, based on the pin-out provided and using the 3.3V pin as the power supply.
 Each of the axes (x, y, and z) will be connected to its own analog pin.
 You will not have anything connected to the ST pin.

-Add code to the program you’ve been working with to read voltage values from each of the three axes.
-Then perform a two-point calibration for each axis individually, and update the code to print the new calibrated values in the same comma-delimited format as before.
+Now update the code to print the new calibrated values in the same comma seperated values (CSV) format as before.
 Save these calibration curves (slope and intercept values)!

-6. Adding the MicroSD Card Adapter Module
+7. Adding the MicroSD Card Adapter Module

 For teams working in two separate groups (all others ignore this message): You should already have your SD logger wired in, so once you have all of your components running on one Arduino/computer, skip down to “Plug your microSD card into your computer…”

-GND (Ground) | Ground rail |
+| GND | GND |

 Plug your microSD card into your computer and ensure that it is empty.
 If there are files on the card, delete them and empty the trash.
 You should always clear the card, empty the trash while the card is still inserted, and properly eject it before removing the card from your computer.

 Teams working in two separate groups can skip this paragraph.
-Once everything is wired up, put your microSD card into the adapter module and plug in your Arduino.
+Once everything is wired up and power is disconnected from the Arduino, put your microSD card into the adapter module, plug in your Arduino, and connect the 9V battery.
 Upload the code found in File → Examples → ENGR100-950 → Lab3-SDtester.
 This script will throw an error statement in the serial monitor if the SD logger is not working properly.
 Once this script runs and appears to have worked for a few moments, go ahead and disconnect power, remove the SD card, and open the contents on your computer.
-You should see a file titled DATALOG.CSV
+You should see a file titled DATALOG.CSV which should be a CSV file with sample headers (names of the sensors we are using) and rows of data that are numbered 0-7 for each column.
+If this appears correct, then congratulations, you have successfully connected your SD logger.

-Please read through the comments of this file, as you will be adding additional sensors and modifying this file on your own in later labs.
+PLEASE READ THROUGH THE COMMENTS OF THIS FILE, as you will be adding additional sensors and modifying this file on your own in later labs.

 There is a delay statement at the end of the loop.
 Think about how many data points will be taken if you take data for 5 minutes.
 Will you need data this often?
 More often?
 Less often?
 Adjust the delay accordingly.
-The current default is set to read once every second (accounting for sampling delays that may occur), but you can set this to a simpler value, such as delay(500);
+The current default is set to read once every second (accounting for sampling delays that may occur), but you can set this to a simpler value, such as delay(500); to delay 500 ms before proceeding to the next iteration.

 Note: The code used above, Lab3_SensorIntegration, is “heavier” than others we’ve used so far.
 To fully break it down, we’ve created a separate manual for this code linked below if you’re curious or are experiencing difficulties and need to debug it.